SUTDMEC/bike_sharing_system_modeling/README.md

 This is a very fast and crude model where realism is balanced with simplicity both in terms of implementation and comprehension of the model.
 Assumptions are described through out the model and data is taken from "The Bike Share-Planning Guide" written by the Institude for Transportation and developy policy (https://www.itdp.org/the-bike-share-planning-guide-2/)

 Main assumptions:
 1) Demand for a trip are uniform through out the system (no rebalancing of the fleet since there are not "hot spots" where trips begin or end)
 2) As the coverage size increases, the station spacing increases.
-This is because emperical data shows that demand decreases as coverage area increases (population density decreses as coverage area increses generally).
+This is because emperical data shows that demand decreases as coverage area increases (population density decreses as coverage area increses generally
 3) Fixed number of bikes per station, fixed number of docking slots slots per station (based on number of bikes)
 4) Total number of bikes in both the autonomous and traditional station system are equal (maintanace and rebalancing costs for both systems are about equal)